Honor the African American experience at these museums, memorials and more throughout the nation's capital.

 Famed abolitionist Frederick Douglass was born into slavery, but after running away, he became an outspoken advocate who had the ear of American leaders.
 During the Civil War, Douglass encouraged President Lincoln to live up to the ideals stated in the Declaration of Independence.
 Years later, Douglass bought his beloved home, Cedar Hill in Anacostia, and lived there until his death.
 The Frederick Douglass National Historic Site is currently closed to the public for renovations.

 Mary McLeod Bethune was a prominent civil rights activist and organizer who stood up against racial and gender discrimination.
 The Mary McLeod Bethune Council House, situated near Logan Circle, is where the national political leader founded the National Council of Negro Women.
-Although the house is currently closed due to COVID-19, check its website for the latest updates.
-Its typical hours are Thursday through Saturday from 9 a.m. – 5 p.m.
+Tours are available Thursday through Saturday from 9:45 a.m. – 4 p.m.
 Across town in Capitol Hill, you can also visit a statue dedicated in Mary McLeod Bethune's honor.